Sustainable Data Governance for Marketers

 - Data storage: Include sustainability principles, such as green hosting and data disposal when reviewing and vetting data storage options from suppliers.

 - Scope 3 emissions: Related, find providers with clear sustainability commitments.
-Unfortunately, this can be difficult.
-However, it can also help you get ahead of the curve on tracking Scope 3 emissions, which are important to emerging climate disclosure and reporting legislation.
+Unfortunately, this can be difficult, especially with emerging AI tools flooding the market.
+However, it can also help you get ahead of the curve on tracking Scope 3 emissions, which are important as regulatory climate disclosure and reporting guidance becomes law.

 7. Predictive Analysis